 $ oc describe dc <name>

-If the current revision of your DeploymentConfig failed to deploy, you can restart the deployment process.
+If the current revision of your deployment configuration failed to deploy, you can restart the deployment process with:

 $ oc rollout retry dc/<name>

-If the latest revision of it was deployed successfully, the command displays a message and the deployment process is not be retried.
+If the latest revision of it was deployed successfully, the command will display a message and the deployment process will not be retried.

 Retrying a deployment restarts the deployment process and does not create a new deployment revision.
-The restarted ReplicationController has the same configuration it had when it failed.
+The restarted replication controller will have the same configuration it had when it failed.